M-Osky/dataset_fixer/spider/readme.md

 - From Structure to Bayescan
 - From Structure to Arlequin

-Obviously I do not own PGDSpider, just find it usefull For more information: http://www.cmpg.unibe.ch/software/PGDSpider/
+Obviously I do not own PGDSpider, just find it useful

+For more information:
+http://www.cmpg.unibe.ch/software/PGDSpider/